TonyDuran/kata/HackTheBox/Bizness.md

 3:44:54.272" lastUpdatedTxStamp="2023-12-16 03:44:54.213" requirePasswordChange="N" userLoginId="admin"/>
 ```

 `$SHA$d$uP0_QaVBpDWFeo8-dRzDqRwXQ2I` here is the password!
 UPDATE: realized I was missing a trailing `=`.
 Why it took forever for my crack to work. unsure why the trailing `=` isn't in the output.

-Something to learn in the future.
+NOTE: Something to learn in the future.